 (4.25)

-As the sum of the two thickness values remains constant, both thicknesses can be determined which is for example used in the thickness measurement of foils.
+As the sum of the two thickness values remains constant, both thicknesses can be determined; this technique is used, for example, in the thickness measurement of foils.

-The right scenario can be used for the measurement of position – when there are different materials in the capacitor and the position of one material changes, this can be measured as a change of capacity (Schrüfer et al., 2018, p.
+The right-hand scenario can be used for the measurement of position—when there are different materials in the capacitor and the position of one material changes, this can be measured as a change of capacitance (Schrüfer et al., 2018, p.
 253).
-The alignment can be interpreted as a parallel circuit of two capacitors with the width b and the lengths l and l0-l (Schrüfer et al., 2018, p.
+The alignment can be interpreted as a parallel circuit of two capacitors with width b and lengths l and l0-l (Schrüfer et al., 2018, p.
 253):

 C=C1+C2=ε0εr1bl0-ld+ε0εr2bld